Category 8 pricing will be introduced on 5 March, meaning it is best to lock in stays at luxury properties now.

-SPG Gold members lose out with reduction of guaranteed 4pm late check-out to 2pm late check-out subject to availability, and only bonus points as arrival gift instead of choice between that and a welcome drink.
+SPG Gold became Marriott Bonvoy Gold Elite, meaning those members lost out with reduction of guaranteed 4pm late check-out to 2pm late check-out subject to availability, and only bonus points as arrival gift instead of choice between that and a welcome drink.

-The backdoor access route to free breakfast for SPG Gold members (no breakfast) through status matching to Marriott Gold Elite for free breakfast at Marriott properties disappears.
+The backdoor access route to free breakfast for SPG Gold Elite members (no breakfast) through status matching to Marriott Gold Elite for free breakfast at Marriott properties has disappeared.

-Your earn rate on stays will increase from 3 Starpoints (= 9 Marriott Rewards points) per $1 USD spent to 12.5 points, which is a positive change.
+Your earn rate on stays has increased from 3 Starpoints (= 9 Marriott Bonvoy points) per US$1 spent to 12.5 points, which is a positive change.

 How do the changes affect me if I hold SPG Platinum status?

-SPG Platinum members will become Platinum Elite in the new program.
+SPG Platinum members became Platinum Elite in the new program.

-Your earn rate on stays will increase from 3 Starpoints (9 Marriott Rewards points) per $1 USD spent to 15 points, which is a substantial increase.
+Your earn rate on stays has increased from 3 Starpoints (9 Marriott Bonvoy points) per US$1 spent to 15 points, which is a substantial increase.

-The base rate of 10 points per $1 USD spent is the same as the current Marriott Rewards program, with that rate halved at Residence Inn, TownePlace Suites and Element properties.
+The base rate of 10 points per US$1 spent is the same as the previous Marriott Rewards program, with that rate halved at Residence Inn, TownePlace Suites and Element properties.

 Redeeming points by transferring to frequent flyer partners